arget13/DDexec/README.md

 Either way, I hope I will be able to spread this technique much further, which is what matters.

 I would like to thank [Carlos Polop](https://github.com/carlospolop), a great pentester and better friend, for making me think about this subject, and for his helpful feedback and interest, oh and I also owe him the name of the project.
 I am sure that if you are reading this you have already used his awesome tool [PEASS](https://github.com/carlospolop/PEASS-ng) and found helpful some article in his book [HackTricks](https://book.hacktricks.xyz).
-I also thank him for helping me with the talk at the [RootedCon 2022](https://rootedcon.com).

 ## Now what?
 You may: